karatelabs/karate/README.md

     "classpath:animals/cats/cats-post.feature",
     "classpath:animals/cats/cats-get.feature"})
 ```

+> For TestNG: The `@CucumberOptions` annotation can be used the same way.

 ## Command Line
 It is possible to run tests from the command-line as well.
 Refer to the
 [Cucumber documentation](https://cucumber.io/docs/reference/jvm) for more, including